mexbeb/Coda88-Eurorack-Module/README.md

 ## Overview

-Schematics are available in the repo.
+The schematics are available in the repo.

-After you've assembled everything, copy all the files from "Samples for SD Card" onto a [MicroSD card](https://www.robertsonics.com/blog/microsd-cards-for-audio-2024)
+After assembling everything, copy all the files from the 'Samples for SD Card' folder onto a [MicroSD card](https://www.robertsonics.com/blog/microsd-cards-for-audio-2024)

-Plug & play!
+Plug and play!

 ## BOM
 - 1 x Robertsonics/Sparkfun WavTrigger board (the first version)